NGO-Algorithm-Audit/Bias_scan/README.md

 | #URLs           | -0.74848   | 0.00015 |

 #### Conclusion
 Tweets of users with a verified profile, below average number of mentions and URLs, and above average sentiment score are classified significantly more often as disinformation by the BERT-based classifier.
-Next, with the help of subject matter experts a qualitative assessment is needed to examine the measured quantitative further.
+Next, with the help of subject matter experts a qualitative assessment is needed to examine the measured quantitative disparities further.

 ### Case study 2 – XGBoost loan  approval classifier (German Credit data set)